Actions are the backbone of automations.

 1. Email sequence

-This type of action will add the subscriber to an email sequence of your choosing.
+This type of action will add the subscriber to an email sequence.

-☝️NOTE: The subscriber will stay at this step in the automation for the duration of the sequence, and only move on to the next automation step once they receive the last email from it.
+NOTE: The subscriber will only move on to the next automation step once they receive the last email from the sequence.

-This type of action will hold the subscriber at this step for a duration of your choosing.
+This type of action will hold the subscriber at this step for a set duration (minutes, hours, days, or weeks).

 3. Move subscriber

-This type of action allows you to adjust which automations this subscriber is in.
+This type of action allows you to adjust which automations the subscriber is in.
 There are 3 sub-options:

 This will add the subscriber to another automation of your choosing, while still keeping them in the current automation.